 Everyone wants a little sparkle at this time of the year, but how exactly do you decorate your home for Christmas on a budget?

-Don’t run to the pricey Christmas section in the department store.
-It may look beautiful, but you can get a similar effect by using their styling as inspiration and heading to the supermarket to buy your baubles and tinsel.
+Don’t run to the pricey Christmas section in the department store for decorations.
+It may look beautiful, but you can get a similar effect by using their styling as inspiration and going to the supermarket instead.

 Buy a spool of ribbon and tie festive bows to decorate your tree.
 It will look classy, and only set you back a few pounds.

-Many of those who overindulge during the Christmas period cut out alcohol for the month of January.
+Many of those who overindulge during the Christmas period cut out alcohol in January.
 As well as making you feel more refreshed, it will also help your bank balance recover.